CptS 422: Software Engineering Principles II

 - Ch.
 23

-Project deliverable 3
+Project milestone 3

 The final course grade will be calculated using the following breakdown and be converted from numeric numbers to letter grades using the scale mapping as follows.
 In addition to these basic components of grade, extra/bonus points can be earned through quizzes and extended class participation.
 There are three forms of extended class participation: in-class discussion, activities on Blackboard Discussion Forums, and office-hour attendance.
 It is at the instructor’s discretion to calculate the extra/bonus points by the end of the semester.